Getting business ready for the UK's EU Exit

 From 1 January 2021, there will be a series of guaranteed changes and opportunities for businesses.
 Many of these changes will be required regardless of the agreement we reach with the EU on our future trade relationship, as the UK will be leaving the single market and customs union.

-The UK Business Secretary Alok Sharma has released a statement about the need to prepare and has urged UK businesses to use the Transition Checker and sign up to the sector webinars below (more webinars are expected to be added).
+The UK Business Secretary Alok Sharma has released a statement about the need to prepare and has urged UK businesses to use the Transition Checker and sign up and/or watch the sector webinars below which were held during October and to be held during November (more webinars are expected to be added).

 - Retail - 14 October